Timeline - Protests against Saleh rule in Yemen

 June 13 - Suspects arrested over attack on Saleh.

 June 24 - U.N.
-Security Council voices its "grave concern" about Yemen's deteriorating situation, urges restraint.
+Security Council voices "grave concern" about Yemen's deteriorating situation, urges restraint.

 July 5 - Yemeni warplanes bomb militant-held cities in southern Abyan province.
 More than 50,000 civilians flee after month of clashes between army and militants linked to al Qaeda.